Inverted Oscillators for Testing Gravity-induced Quantum Entanglement: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Miles P. Blencowe for fruitful discussions.
-This work was supported in part by the Japan Society for the Promotion of Science (JSPS) KAKENHI, Grants No. JP23K03424 (T.F.), JP23K13103 (A.M.), JP20H05854 (T.F.\&Y.M.), by JST PRESTO Grant No. JPMJPR200B (Y.M.), and by the Nagoya University Interdisciplinary Frontier Fellowship (Y.K.).
+This work was supported in part by the Japan Society for the Promotion of Science (JSPS) KAKENHI, Grants No. JP23K03424 (T.F.), JP23K13103 (A.M.), JP20H05854 (T.F.\&Y.M.), by JST PRESTO Grant No. JPMJPR200B (Y.M.), by JST CREST Grant No. JPMJCR1873 (Y.M.), and by the Nagoya University Interdisciplinary Frontier Fellowship (Y.K.).